aiQA012/CollabCoder/index.md

 4. Answer the following questions (~10 minutes):
    - Do you think the final result achieved the original purpose (summarize the good parts of interviewees)?
    - During the labeling process, what are the difficulties when you label individually?
 What is the most difficult part in the cooperation between each other?

+# 4. Join now!
+You will get $15 dollars for the whole 1.5 hours experiment!
+If you are willing to join the experiment, just use the following link to tell us!
+Any further questions, just contact aiqa012@yahoo.com.